Introduction to the Teradata PPI

 RANGE_N (MyDate BETWEEN DATE ‘2014-01-01’ AND DATE ‘2020-12-31’ EACH INTERVAL ‘1’ DAY, NO RANGE, UNKNOWN));

-Now for the limitations of the primary index choice in partitioning.
+Let’s discuss the limitations of selecting a primary index for partitioning.

-To understand the relation between primary index uniqueness and partitioning, we have to recall how rows are stored on the disks:
+To comprehend the correlation between the uniqueness of the primary index and partitioning, we must revisit how data rows are stored on disks.

-Imagine a table with a non-unique primary index: Many rows can have the same primary index and hash to the same AMP.
-However, each of these rows could belong to a different partition.
+Consider a table that has a primary index that is not unique.
+As a result, multiple rows may share the same primary index and hash to the same AMP.
+Despite this, each row may belong to a distinct partition.

-In the case of a not partitioned table, all rows with the same hash are stored together.
-In the event of a partitioned table, the rows are scattered across different partitions.
+For a non-partitioned table, rows with the same hash are stored in proximity, whereas a partitioned table spreads out the rows among various partitions.

-Imagine it was allowed to have a partitioned table with a unique primary index without the partition column being part of the primary index.
-Any update or insert statement would need Teradata to check each partition to avoid the creation of duplicates.
-Having to check each partition is inefficient from a performance point of view.
+Imagine if a partitioned table could have a unique primary index without including the partition column in the index.
+In this scenario, any update or insert statement would require Teradata to search each partition to ensure duplicates are not created.
+However, this process is inefficient and negatively impacts performance.

-Table partitioning has other impacts on performance as well.
-Especially when joining a non-partitioned and a partitioned table together, Teradata has to apply different join techniques for non-partitioned tables.
-A Sliding Window merge join is one of the join techniques related to partitioning.
-Another option is to “de-partition” the partitioned table and does a regular merge join, or we can partition the table which is not partitioned.
+Table partitioning can affect performance in various ways.
+When joining a partitioned table with a non-partitioned one, Teradata employs distinct join techniques for non-partitioned tables.
+Partitioning can involve a Sliding Window merge join.
+Another possibility is to “de-partition” the partitioned table and perform a regular merge join, or we can partition the non-partitioned table.

 MODIFY DROP RANGE BETWEEN DATE ‘2014-01-01’ AND DATE ‘2013-06-30’ EACH INTERVAL ‘1’ DAY;

-Finally, here are the “best practice” statistic recommendations for partitioned tables:
+Below are the recommended statistics “best practices” for partitioned tables:

 More on indexing & partitioning here: